OndraZizka/csv-cruncher/README.md

 What's new
 ==========
+* `2021-11-11` Release 2.3.0
+  * \#58 Keep the table names letter case
+  * Fixed JSON import conversion to CSV, and few more fixes.
 * `2021-11-07` Release 2.2.0
   * \#59 Move all integration tests from Maven to JUnit (POM cleanup)
   * Fixed #57 SELECT containing LIMIT causes SQL error